lmoresco/OpenModelica/README.Cygwin.or.Linux.txt

     $ export OPENMODELICAHOME=path/to/trunk/build
     $ export OPENMODELICALIBRARY=path/to/trunk/build/ModelicaLibrary
     $ make test
+  Note: Some Modelica Standard Library functions depend on LAPACK.
+        On Ubuntu, this is installed by lpsolve dependencies.
+        If you compiled omc using a static lpsolve, it is possible that you don't have LAPACK installed.

   If you run into problems read the GENERAL NOTES below and if that does not help, subscribe to the OpenModelicaInterest list: